cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

 ## Returning to the Same Container

-If you need to return to a previously used container, you can do so using the docker start command.
+If you need to return to a previously used container, you can do so using the docker start command:

-Here are the commands to start the respective containers:

 ```bash
 docker start -i my_od